glitchassassin/lackey/README.md

 ## Fair Warning ##

-This library is currently under development, and is missing many features needed for full Sikuli compatibility (and may have serious bugs).
+This library is currently under development, and may have some bugs.
 Check the Issues list to find features/bugs you can help with!

 ## Build Instructions ##